timescale/docs/ai/python-interface-for-pgvector-and-timescale-vector.md

 ---
-title: Python inteface for pgvector and Timescale Vector
+title: Python interface for pgvector and pgvectorscale
-excerpt: Working with Timescale Vector and pgvector in python
+excerpt: Working with pgvectorscale and pgvector in python
 products: [cloud]
-keywords: [ai, vector, pgvector, timescale vector, python]
+keywords: [ai, vector, pgvector, timescale vector, pgvectorscale, python]
 tags: [ai, vector, python]
 ---

-# Python interface for pgvector and Timescale Vector
+# Python interface for pgvector and pgvectorscale

-You use Timescale Vector to power production grade AI applications. `timescale_vector` is the Python interface you use to interact with a Timescale Vector service programmatically.
+You use pgvectorscale to power production grade AI applications. `timescale_vector` is the Python interface you use to interact with a pgvectorscale service programmatically.

 Before you get started with `timescale_vector`:

-- [Sign up for Timescale Vector](https://console.cloud.timescale.com/signup?utm_campaign=vectorlaunch&utm_source=docs&utm_medium=direct): Get 90 days free to try Timescale Vector on the Timescale cloud data platform.
+- [Sign up for pgvectorscale](https://console.cloud.timescale.com/signup?utm_campaign=vectorlaunch&utm_source=docs&utm_medium=direct): Get 90 days free to try pgvectorscale on the Timescale cloud data platform.
 There is no self-managed version at this time.
 - [Follow the Get Started Tutorial](https://timescale.github.io/python-vector/tsv_python_getting_started_tutorial.html):
-Learn how to use Timescale Vector for semantic search on a real-world dataset.
+Learn how to use pgvectorscale for semantic search on a real-world dataset.

-If you prefer to use an LLM development or data framework, see Timescale Vector's integrations with [LangChain](https://python.langchain.com/docs/integrations/vectorstores/timescalevector) and [LlamaIndex](https://gpt-index.readthedocs.io/en/stable/examples/vector_stores/Timescalevector.html).
+If you prefer to use an LLM development or data framework, see pgvectorscale's integrations with [LangChain](https://python.langchain.com/docs/integrations/vectorstores/timescalevector) and [LlamaIndex](https://gpt-index.readthedocs.io/en/stable/examples/vector_stores/Timescalevector.html).

 ## Prerequisites